chippyash/Assembler-Builder-Pattern/README.md

  project etc.  If you need stable code, use a tagged version.
 Read 'Further Documentation' and 'Installation'.

-Please note that developer support for PHP5.4 & 5.5 was withdrawn at version 2.0.0 of this library.
+Developer support for PHP5.4 & 5.5 was withdrawn at version 2.0.0 of this library.
 If you need support for PHP 5.4 or 5.5, please use a version`>=1,<2`

+Developer support for PHP7.X was withdrawn at version 3.0.0 of this library.
+If you need support for PHP 7.X, please use a version`>=2,<3`

 ## What?

 Provides an Assembler, a lightweight variant of the Builder Pattern.
 Also provides a